Breach of Contract Disputes in Montgomery County: A Complete Legal Guide

 Chapter 1: Why Breach of Contract Disputes Are So Common

 Breach of contract is by far the most common cause of commercial litigation in my practice.
 Nearly every business deals with contracts, from client service agreements to supplier orders, so it’s no surprise that many business lawsuits stem from one party not upholding their end of a deal.
 In Montgomery County (including business hubs like Rockville and Bethesda), I often see disputes with clients, suppliers, partners, or vendors over contract terms, performance issues, or nonpayment.
-These disputes arise when one side believes the other failed to fulfill a promise made in a contract.
+These disputes arise when one party believes the other failed to fulfill a contractual promise.
 Because contracts are the backbone of most business relationships, a breakdown can quickly lead to a legal claim for breach of contract.

 ↑ Back to Top